ws-garcia/VBA-CSV-interface/home/getting_started.md

 * __Data Format__: Keep in mind that the class doesn't distinguish between number, dates and strings, all data is read as text and you can put in an Excel sheet to let Microsoft software format it.

 ## Benchmark
-The class was tested against two solutions (the one from [@Senipah](https://github.com/Senipah/VBA-Better-Array) and the other from [@sdkn104](https://github.com/sdkn104/VBA-CSV)) using a laptop running Win 10 Pro 64-bit, Intel® Core™ i7-4500U CPU @1.80-2.40 GHz, 8 GB RAM.
+The class was tested against two solutions (the one from [@Senipah](https://github.com/Senipah/VBA-Better-Array) and the other from [@sdkn104](https://github.com/sdkn104/VBA-CSV)) using a laptop running Win 10 Pro 64-bit, IntelÂ® Coreâ„¢ i7-4500U CPU @1.80-2.40 GHz, 8 GB RAM.
 The test consists on a fixed number of calls to the import method over three (3) different files, each of this with three records (3) and four fields (4), for an overall work load of twelve (12) fields per call:
 * RFC-4180_QHO.csv: Quote Headers Only (4 fields)
 * RFC-4180_HalfQ.csv: Quote Half of the fields (6 fields)